tink-crypto/tink/python/README.md

 providing simple APIs that can be used safely without needing a crypto background.

-Tink provides secure APIs that are easy to use correctly and hard(er) to misuse.
+Tink provides secure APIs that are easy to use correctly and harder to misuse.
 It reduces common crypto pitfalls with user-centered design, careful implementation and code reviews, and extensive testing.
-At Google, Tink is already being used to secure data of many products such as AdMob, Google Pay, Google Assistant, Firebase, the Android Search App, etc.
+At Google, Tink is already being used to secure data of many products such as AdMob, Google Pay, Google Assistant, Firebase, the Android Search App and hence widely used.

 ## Documentation